johnsonjh/pcdos-crc/README.md

 of system that does support exact lengths (which is likely), you can specify the number of bits to process using the `--limit` flag.

-For example, assume `DATA.DAT` is file of 174,344 bits (21,793 8-bit octets)
+For example, assume `DATA.DAT` is file of 174,344 bits (21,793 8‑bit octets)
-which produces a CRC of `0D03ABFA` on an MS-DOS or UNIX system.
-On a CP/M-80 system this file will utilize 171 records of storage.
+which produces a CRC of `0D03ABFA` on an MS‑DOS or UNIX system.
+On a CP/M‑80 system this file will utilize 171 records of storage.
 Since 21,793 octets is **not** a multiple of 128, the CRC calculation will not match unless constrained to process only 174,344 bits (*i.e.*,
 `CRC --limit=174344 DATA.DAT`).
 With no limit applied, all 175,104 bits (171 records × 128 octets × 8 bits) of data on disk would be processed.

-CP/M-80 3.0 added a new filesystem metadata field: Last Record Byte Count (or LRBC).
+CP/M‑80 3.0 added a new filesystem metadata field: Last Record Byte Count (or LRBC).
 Unfortunately, the LRBC is stored as a number between 0 and 255, with no official documented interpretation.
-The DRI ISX software uses this field to indicate the number of **unused** octets in the last record, while DRI DOS-PLUS uses the field to indicate the number of **used** octets in the last record, with a count of zero indicating 128 (a full final record) under either interpretation.
+The DRI ISX software uses this field to indicate the number of **unused** octets in the last record, while DRI DOS‑PLUS uses the field to indicate the number of **used** octets in the last record, with a count of zero indicating 128 (a full final record) under either interpretation.

 When running on CP/M 3.0 or later, the `--lrbc` option uses this metadata to constrain processing to the file's exact length automatically, so no manual `--limit` is needed.
-Continuing the example above, `CRC --lrbc DATA.DAT` processes exactly 174,344 bits and matches the MS-DOS or UNIX result.
-Because the DOS-PLUS interpretation is the more common one, `--lrbc` assumes it by default; pass `--lrbc=isx` instead to select the DRI ISX (unused octets) interpretation.
+Continuing the example above, `CRC --lrbc DATA.DAT` processes exactly 174,344 bits and matches the MS‑DOS or UNIX result.
+Because the DOS‑PLUS interpretation is the more common one, `--lrbc` assumes it by default; pass `--lrbc=isx` instead to select the DRI ISX (unused octets) interpretation.
 When the LRBC indicates a full final record or when running under CP/M 2.x, which has no LRBC all records are processed as before.